-The consolidated financial statements set out on pages 136 to 185 have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted for use in the United Kingdom and those parts of the Companies Act 2006 that are applicable to companies reporting under IFRS.
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted for use in the United Kingdom and those parts of the Companies Act 2006 that are applicable to companies reporting under IFRS.
 The consolidated financial statements also comply with IFRS as issued by the International Accounting Standards Board (IASB).